craigrachow/HomeLab/HL-PWNBOX_Build.md

 # HL-PWNBOX — Parrot OS Build Guide

 **Purpose:**
-This VM serves as a **penetration testing, CTF, and security research** environment within the HomeLab.
+This VM serves as a **penetration testing, CTF, and security research** environment within my HomeLab.
-It will run **Parrot OS (Security Edition)** on the Proxmox platform, isolated from production hosts.
+It will run **Parrot OS (HTB Edition)** on the Proxmox platform, isolated from production hosts.

 ---